NY Joint Custody Lawyer

 Under whatever circumstances, neither of the parents has more of a right to custody than the other.
 If no custody order exists, either parent can keep the child.

 Friends oft he family and other relatives of the child could also petition the court for custody.
 To do so, they must demonstrate that there are “extraordinary circumstances” that would give them the right to request custody in preference to either of the natural parents.
 So called “extraordinary circumstances” can include situations such as surrender by the parent, persistent neglect, abandonment, unfitness, or disruption of custody over an extended period.
-If they are able to demonstrate extraordinary circumstances, then they need to also demonstrate that it is in the best interest of the child for the non-parent to be awarded custody.
+If they are able to demonstrate extraordinary circumstances, then they need to also demonstrate that it is in the interest of the child for the non-parent to be awarded custody.

 Who Can Be Allowed Visitation of a Child in New York?

 Either one of a child’s parents, their siblings and half-siblings, and thier grandparents are allowed to petition for visitation.
-The court will come to a ruling as to whether visitation with the petitioner is in the child’s best interest.
+The court will come to a ruling as to whether visitation with the petitioner is in the child’s interest.
 A child’s parent is entitled to frequent and meaningful visitation with them, unless it is proven in family court that it would somehow be harmful to the child.

 For the most part, the courts honor joint custody schedules if the parents are able to agree.
-The court can disagree if they feel it’s not in the child’s best interests, but this is rare.
+The court can disagree if they feel it’s not in the child’s interests, but this is rare.
 This means that you can work with your NY joint custody lawyer in order to approach the other parent about creating a joint custody agreement.
 Although this might seem impossible, your NY joint custody attorneys are trained professionals.
 We have the skill and experience to help you both prepare your case for court and approach the other side for a non-trial resolution.

 Work With Us

 We know that it’s important for a child to have a strong relationship with both of their parents.
 That’s why we take pride in helping good parents fight for joint custody.
-Every case is unique, but it’s important to us to help you advocate for your child’s best interests to the fullest extent of New York law.
+Every case is unique, but it’s important to us to help you advocate for your child’s interests to the fullest extent of New York law.
 Contact us today, and we can begin working on your case.